Stuartlab-UCSC/hexmap-view/www/public/query/_sources/addAttributeXena.rst.txt

 Example URL
 -----------

-(Line breaks and spaces added for clarity.)
+Line breaks and spaces added for clarity.
+The string should be URI-encoded.
 ::
  http://tumormap.ucsc.edu/?
     xena=addAttr&